 Basic free-weight exercises became the staples of his back workouts.
 Rows with barbells (using both pronated and reverse grips) and dumbbells beefed up his lats, rhomboids, and middle traps.
 Wide-grip pullups and lat pulldowns stretched his lats laterally.
 Over the course of the next few years, his back grew and grew.
 In fact, throughout his career, Heath has made more improvements to his physique than any other bodybuilder, past or present.
 With thickness, width, separation, and intricate detail, a former weakness was transformed into a strength, and Heath now owns the most devastating shots in the sport.
-Suffice it to say that the five-time Mr. Olympia will never have to back down from the competition again.
+Suffice it to say that the six-time Mr. Olympia will never have to back down from the competition again.

 THE WORKOUT: BACK